ctrlaltdylan/ctrlaltdylan.github.io/_posts/2019-01-04-fixing-docker-unauthorized-incorrect-username-or-password.md

 The problem is that the Docker Mac GUI will allow you to login to your DockerHub account with your email address. _However_ the Docker CLI only accepts Docker ID's as valid credentials.

-1. Log out of the Docker GUI on Mac by clicking the toolbar icon and selecting "{{ your username }}: sign out"
+1. Log out of the Docker GUI on Mac by clicking the toolbar icon and selecting "your Docker username here : sign out"
 2. Sign back into Docker GUI **with your Docker ID**.
 Your Docker ID is your Docker username, _not your email address_.
 3. After signing back in, run `docker login`.
 The Docker CLI will automatically use the Docker GUI credentials.